Zup-Protocol/zup-ui-kit/README.md

 /// The icon color of the button.
 If null, the icon color will be derived from ZupColors, using [ZupColors.gray] as default. final Color? iconColor;

+/// The border of the button.
+If null, the button will not have a border final BorderSide? borderSide;

 /// The padding of the button, defaults to 6 on all sides. final EdgeInsetsGeometry? padding;